sukraBhandari/disaster-response-pipeline/README.md

 ## Dataset<a name="dataset"></a>

 The dataset used in this project is taken from [Figure Eight](https://appen.com/).
 It contains over 26000 real messages that were obtained during a real crisis.
 It consists of two files:
-1. message.csv - messaged received during the crisis
+1. message.csv - messages received during the crisis
 2. categories.cvs - categories of each message

 File Structure<a name="file"></a>